Rocketship Education: History

 Rocketship was founded by Preston Smith and John Danner in 2006.
 The organization opened its first school in San Jose, California in 2007.
 At its flagship school, students scored as high as Palo Alto School District students on California's state assessment, earning praise as an innovative alternative for low-income students.
 As a result, Rocketship expanded quickly and opened six additional charter schools in the San Jose area over the next five years.
 As a result of a planned succession in January 2013, Danner left the company and Smith was named CEO.
 In August 2013, Rocketship opened its first school outside of California in Milwaukee, Wisconsin.
 In 2014, Rocketship expanded its network to Nashville, Tennessee.
-In 2016, Rocketship opened its fourth region in Washington, D.C., in 2016, where it's K-5 schools also offer preschool through a partnership with Apple Tree Institute.
+In 2016, Rocketship opened its fourth region in Washington, D.C., in 2016, where its K-5 schools also offer preschool through a partnership with Apple Tree Institute.
 In August 2022, Rocketship opened its first school in Texas offering Pre-K-3.

 Several Rocketship facilities received funding from former tennis pro, Andre Agassi's Turner-Agassi Charter School Facilities Fund.
 Agassi helped to open the Rocketship Rise Academy in Washington D.C.
 Ward 8, its first school in the District of Columbia.
 He also dedicated the Rocketship United Academy in Nashville.

 In February 2015, it was announced that Reed Hastings, the CEO of Netflix, was donating $2 million to Rocketship to support its Bay Area growth.
 The Obama administration invested $2 million in Rocketship's growth.
 In September 2017, the Education Department awarded a grant to Rocketship as part of $250 million dedicated to charter management organizations for building new schools.

 In 2017, Rocketship Education changed its name to Rocketship Public Schools.